Closing A Medical Practice Upon Retirement

 Notifying Contracted Insurers

-Notifying Licensing Boards, Drug Enforcement Association
+Notifying Licensing Boards & Drug Enforcement Association (DEA)

 Notifying MIEC

-Before your retirement date, notify MIEC’s Underwriting Department and arrange for “tail coverage” (also called a reporting endorsement), which is an extension of your professional liability policy to provide ongoing coverage after you retire.
-This coverage insures you for malpractice claims reported after your retirement, but which involve treatment that occurred while your regular liability policy was in effect.
-Importantly, MIEC offers tail coverage at no charge to retiring physicians.
+Before your retirement date, notify MIEC’s Underwriting Department and arrange for “tail coverage” (also called extended reporting endorsement), which is an extension of your professional liability policy to provide ongoing coverage after you retire.
+This coverage insures you for malpractice claims reported after your retirement but involves treatment that occurred while your regular liability policy was in effect.

-If you plan to close your medical practice, but plan to continue practicing on a limited basis, you may qualify for part-time coverage depending on how many hours per month you plan to work.
-For further information, ask your MIEC Underwriter.
+Importantly, MIEC offers tail coverage at no charge to retiring physicians, but this is not automatic and must be discussed.
+If you plan to close your medical practice but wish to continue practicing on a limited basis, you may qualify for part-time coverage depending on how many hours per month you plan to work.
+For further information, contact your MIEC Underwriter.